Sports gear

 Why ship instead of fly with them

-• American, United, Delta: $150 oversize each way (often waived for golf if under 50 lb)
+• American, United, Delta: $150 oversize each way (often waived if under 50 lb)

 • Southwest: Free if under 50 lb, $200 if over

-• International (Lufthansa, BA, Emirates): $100–$300 each way
+• International: $100–$300 each way

 Hard case vs soft travel bag

 A hard case (Sun Mountain ClubGlider, Club Champ Deluxe) costs more upfront but offers far better impact protection.
-A soft bag is lighter and easier to store but won't survive a careless ramp loader.

 Step-by-step packing

 3. Wrap the shafts with bubble wrap or pipe insulation.
-Run a strip from grip to head along the top side.

 5. Stuff towels around the heads to absorb shock.
-Don't leave hollow space.

 What never goes in the bag

-• GPS units, Trackman, or any electronics.
-Carry-on.
+• GPS units, Trackman, electronics — carry-on.

-• Limited-edition or signed equipment.
-Ship separately with declared value.
+• Limited-edition or signed equipment — ship separately with declared value.

 • Anything you'd cry about losing.